 A dynamic, 10-minute multimedia presentation filmed in high definition – is one of the center’s highlights.
 It appears on a large screen that 60 people can view.
 The movie also features closed captioning for the hearing impaired.
-Each member of the Arkansas Outdoor Hall of Fame is featured between showings.
 The show also focuses on the AGFC and the role it plays in conservation.

 After the show, visitors can pass through an old trapper’s cabin, which appears nestled in the woods.

 Visitors will follow water as it passes through a continuous series of living habitat exhibits – from a replicated mountain spring into the river’s main channel cypress swamps, delta marshlands and a bottomland hardwood forest.
 Each segment has been isolated with flow-through barriers that contain each habitat’s population of fish.

 Since this area is rural and includes the Ozark National Forest, the region is represented with a pool with large rocks and river-bottom pebbles at the base of a series of springs and falling water.
 Visitors hear the natural sounds of the region, including elk bugling, turkeys gobbling, squirrels barking, whip-poor-wills and wood thrushes.

 Geologic forces crushed the mid-continent region in Arkansas, forming one of few east-west ranges in North America.
 Because of this orientation, pine and hardwood forests alternate on the north and south faces of ridges.
 These trees are represented with a stream along a rock-lined course.